Honghe/it-hall-of-frame/README.md

-# it-hall-of-frame
+# IT hall of frame

-IT hall of frame
+- [Wes McKinney](https://github.com/wesm).
+Creator of Python pandas.